plone/sphinxtheme.plone/README.rst

 sphinx.themes.plone is a collection of `Sphinx`_ themes for the `Plone`_ documentation project.

+The different themes are used on `docs.plone.org`_.

 Features
 --------

-- sphinx.themes.plone comes with own themes for Plone 3, Plone4 and Plone 5
+- sphinx.themes.plone comes with own themes for Plone 3, Plone 4 and Plone 5

 Installation
 ------------